nerd2ninja/bitcoin-sop/umbrel/README.md

 # Mattermost integration

-The production Umbrel node will optionally transmit status updates to a specified Mattermost user.
-This allows quick access to basic status:
+The production Umbrel node will optionally transmit status updates as a specified Mattermost user.
+This allows quick access to the current height of the blockchain and other basic status info:

 ![mm-status1](images/mm-status2.png)